1. Introduction

 7.2.
 Hardware

 For the different HAL pins to connect MPG wheels to, you may select individual scales to be applied.
 The main reason for this was my own test to solve this through HAL connections, resulting in a very complex HAL file.
-Imagine a user having an MPG Wheel with 100 ipr and he wants to slow down the max. vel. from 14000 to 2000 mm/min, that needs 12000 impulses, resulting in 120 turns of the wheel!
-Or an other user having a MPG Wheel with 500 ipr and he wants to set the spindle override which has limits from 50 to 120 % so he goes from min to max within 70 impulses, meaning not even 1/4 turn.
+Imagine a user having an MPG Wheel with 100 ppr and he wants to slow down the max. vel. from 14000 to 2000 mm/min, that needs 12000 pulses, resulting in 120 turns of the wheel!
+Or an other user having a MPG Wheel with 500 ipr and he wants to set the spindle override which has limits from 50 to 120 % so he goes from min to max within 70 pulses, meaning not even 1/4 turn.

 By default all scales are set using the calculation: